OCA/manufacture/mrp_bom_comparison/README.rst

 Usage
 =====

 First, create two (or more) Bill of Materials on the same product.
-Then, open the first Bill of Materials, and launch the wizard with `Action / Compare Bill of Materials`.
-In the `BoM v2` field, select a BoM to compare against the current one, and click on `Compare`.
+Then, open the first Bill of Materials, and launch the wizard with Action / Compare Bill of Materials.
+In the BoM v2 field, select a BoM to compare against the current one, and click on Compare.
 The result of the comparaison is returned as a PDF report with three sections:

 -  products updated
 -  products added
 -  products removed

 Development
 ===========

-If you want to compare two Bill of Materials not linked to the same product, you can override the `_domain_bom_id` method from the `wizard.mrp.bom.comparison` wizard.
+If you want to compare two Bill of Materials not linked to the same product, you can override the \_domain_bom_id method from the wizard.mrp.bom.comparison wizard.

 Bug Tracker
 ===========